georgeMartzoukos/SchoolAppSoap/README.md

 # SchoolAppSoap
-This is a full stack app using java SOAP and mySql
+This is a full stack web app using java SOAP and mySql